You will NOT take my hair.

 There are many different thyroid medication options.
 Finding a doctor open the treatment options to find what is right for you is key.
 Sadly not all doctors are open to the options and it can be a very frustrating journey.
 I’ve put together resources to help readers locate great thyroid doctors across the globe.
 Given that comprehensive testing has been important in saving my hair I will include links in this article to lab testing you can order on your own in case your doctor refuses.

-Comprehensive Thyroid Assessment for USA (not available in NY, NJ, and RI)
+Comprehensive Thyroid Assessment for USA (not available in NY, NJ, MA & RI)

 Comprehensive Thyroid Assessment Kit for Canada (this kit can also be used in the USA except in NY, helpful if you are not near a Quest draw center, reside in a rural area, or live in Canada)